 What Are the Pros and Cons of Being a Sole Proprietor?

-With a sole proprietorship, you need to register the business with the state only if you are using a name other than your legal name (“real and true” name).
+- Ease of formation: With a sole proprietorship, you need to register the business with the state only if you are using a name other than your legal name (“real and true” name).
 However, depending on the kind of business you operate, you may be required to obtain a license or permit.
 With a sole proprietorship, you can get your business up and running quickly and with less hassle and cost.

-Because a sole proprietorship is not a separate business entity, any business liability can become your own.
+- Unlimited liability: Because a sole proprietorship is not a separate business entity, any business liability can become your own.
 For example, business creditors could seize your personal assets.
 Because a sole proprietorship offers no liability protection, you could go personally bankrupt if your business doesn’t succeed or faces unexpected challenges.

 Sole Proprietorship vs. LLC: How to Choose?

-Depending on the nature of your business, you may be wondering if it would be better to create a sole proprietorship or an LLC.
+You may be wondering if it would be better to create a sole proprietorship or an LLC.
 A sole proprietorship is usually a good fit for small businesses with low risk, low profits, and a small customer or client base.

 How Do You Set Up a Sole Proprietorship in Oregon?